Menu

 11. Do not include your name anywhere on the submitted document, only in the body of your e-mail.

-13. The subject line of your email will read the title of your work (not the contest theme name)
+13. The subject line of your email will read PSWG Fall/Winter 2025 Contest submission.

-14. Blind submission entries are judged by the PSWG Board.
+14. Blind submission entries are critiqued by a professional editor.

 Judging Criteria